huaminghuangtw/Simple-Shop-App/README.md

 The tag file contains information such as ItemNumber, ItemName, CustomerName, CustomerType, AmountOrdered, NetPrice.
 To print invoices for each customer, you need a basis for all your pricing calculations.
 The value added tax (VAT) rate of 19%, for example, is applied to all customer types (if applicable) except for companies.
 Also, for students, 20% discount will be apllied before VAT.
-By running the program, it will output an invoice with a summary for each customer.
+By running the program, it will output an invoice with a summary for each customer and write data into a CSV file.

 ![alt text](SampleOutput.png)